greenelab/deep-review/manuscript.md

 The impact of further improvements on biomedicine could be enormous.
 Comparing cell population morphologies using conventional methods of segmentation and feature extraction has already proven useful for functionally annotating genes and alleles, identifying the cellular target of small molecules, and identifying disease-specific phenotypes suitable for drug screening [@hkKO4QYl; @m3Ij21U8; @McjXFLLq].
-Deep learning would bring to these new kinds of experiments -- known as image-based profiling or morphological profiling -- a higher degree of accuracy, stemming from the freedom from human-tuned feature extraction strategies.
+Deep learning would bring to these new kinds of experiments---known as image-based profiling or morphological profiling---a higher degree of accuracy, stemming from the freedom from human-tuned feature extraction strategies.

 ### Single-cell data

 Single-cell methods are generating excitement as biologists characterize the vast heterogeneity within unicellular species and between cells of the same tissue type in the same organism [@1AWC7HsO0].
 For instance, tumor cells and neurons can both harbor extensive somatic variation [@1GvfSy48x].
-Understanding single-cell diversity in all its dimensions -- genetic, epigenomic, transcriptomic, proteomic, morphologic, and metabolic -- is key if treatments are to be targeted not only to a specific individual, but also to specific pathological subsets of cells.
+Understanding single-cell diversity in all its dimensions---genetic, epigenomic, transcriptomic, proteomic, morphologic, and metabolic---is key if treatments are to be targeted not only to a specific individual, but also to specific pathological subsets of cells.
 Single-cell methods also promise to uncover a wealth of new biological knowledge.
 A sufficiently large population of single cells will have enough representative "snapshots" to recreate timelines of dynamic biological processes.